psilospore/haskell-practicum-no-code/README.md

 1. It will take some time for it to start: (10 to 15 mins)
 1. Create a new terminal and run `stack test --file-watch --fast --resolver lts-17.12`
 1. Create a new terminal and run `stack repl --resolver lts-17.12`
-1. Create a new terminal and run `stack run --fast --resolver lts-17.12`
+1. Create a new terminal and run `stack run --resolver lts-17.12`
 1. Go to PORTS > Add Port > 3000

 ### Locally